eunid/netid-sdk-android/README.md

 ## About

+The `netID MobileSDK` facilitates the use of the [netID](https://netid.de) authorization and privacy management services.
-Alongside the netID SDK, this repository has a sample app, demonstarting the implemented features.
+Alongside the SDK, this repository hosts a sample app, demonstarting the implemented features.

 ## Initialize NetIDService